West London Chorus – Coming Events

 A Coronation CelebrationThe new Royal Couple

-With guest singers from the West London Chamber Choir and brass ensemble Bella Tromba, this concert included these rousing choral works:
+With guest singers from the West London Chamber Choir and brass ensemble Bella Tromba, this concert included these rousing and timely choral works:

 Walton’s Coronation Te Deum, Rutter’s A Crown of Glory, Bruckner’s Ecce Sacerdos Magnus, Elgar’s O Hearken Thou, and I Was Glad by Parry.